Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 • Data encryption at rest and in transit, as well as

-• Sign-in protections for paying users (such as multi-factor authentication and Single Sign-On or SSO).
+• Sign-in protections for paying users (such as multi-factor authentication and Single Sign-On or SAML SSO).

 However, as a multinational conglomerate, Microsoft is certainly a more popular target for cyber attacks, which may compromise their tools as well as their users.

-And don’t get me started on the AI in the room.
+And don’t get me started on the AI elephant in the room.

 Over the past year, Microsoft has been persistently nudging its users toward incorporating their AI assistant, Copilot, into their workflow.
-However, most people have not been properly trained in using this technology in a way that takes organizational security and privacy into consideration.
+The problem is that Copilot has already been flagged as a potential security risk.
+On top of that, most people have not been properly trained in using this technology in a way that takes organizational security and privacy into consideration.

-As someone who takes security seriously, I’d rather use a secure messaging app that doesn’t have a built-in AI assistant and the risks that come with it.
+As someone who takes security seriously, I’d rather use a secure messaging app that takes a different approach to AI tools.

 CAKE.com security compliance and certifications